RobertoFreireFerrazPassos/EventSourcing-and-Cqrs/README.md

 - Implement To do search for: "// TO DO"

 - Try to improve the repositories

-- Study the correct form to AddMediatR in RegisterServices

 - It is duplicating menu items in database